DNA is organized into genes which control everything in our body, including fertility.

 Epigenetics is the study of the “on” and “off” switches for genes.
-As we’re learning, key epigenetic markers correlate with higher chances of conceiving and having a healthy baby.
 Some conditions such as obesity, advanced paternal age, diet and lifestyle choices can cause negative epigenetic changes in sperm genes leading to infertility.

-Sperm Scan is one of the first generation of epigenetic tests now available.
-The test was developed based on a landmark study that analyzed sperm from men using egg donation to create embryos.
+The test was based in part on a study that analyzed sperm from men using egg donation to create embryos.
 In that study, men who produced a high number of viable embryos were found to have different epigenetic profiles than men who produced a low number of viable embryos.

 The live birth rate was 92% in the men who produced a high number of embryos compared to only 22% in the men producing a low number of embryos.

-And some more encouraging news is that men who are found to have a less-than-optimal epigenetic test may be able to improve their sperm in just a matter of a few months through diet, vitamin supplementation, exercise and lifestyle choices.
+Men who are found to have a less-than-optimal sperm tests may improve their sperm in just a matter of a few months through diet, vitamin supplementation, exercise and lifestyle choices.